-Lights go dark for Earth Hour to focus on climate change
+Lights go dark for Earth Hour to highlight climate change

 - Hundreds of dead cattle lead to California rancher's arrest

-Many people, of course, barely notice.
-Around India Gate, New Delhi’s monument to the Indian dead in World War I, thousands of people continued Saturday with the city’s nightly warm-weather ritual.
+Around India Gate, New Delhi’s monument to the Indian dead in World War I, thousands embraced the city’s nightly warm-weather ritual Saturday.
 They bought ice cream and cheap plastic trinkets.
 They flirted.
 Young children rode in electric carts that their parents rented for a few minutes at a stretch.

 But for an hour the arch stayed dark, a silent call for change.